Environmental Initiatives Measures for Addressing Climate Change

 Indicators and Targets

 SHR recognizes that solving environmental challenges, such as climate change, is one of the key issues for the sustainable growth of our business.
 We have identified “Promoting response to climate change” and “Investing in real estate with excellent environmental performance” as materialities and have established the following metrics and targets for use in identifying, evaluating, and managing climate change risks and opportunities.
-SHR has obtained SBTi Validation for the medium term GHG emissions reduction target.
+In addition, we have obtained the SBTi validation for reduction targets for GHG.

-For details of the SBTi Validation, please click here.
+For details of the targets that have obtained SBTi validation, please click here.

 ■ GHG Emissions Reduction Target